 - Public key – Encrypts data and can be shared with anyone.

-- Private key – Decrypts data and can’t be shared with anyone.
+- Private key – Decrypts data and cannot be shared with anyone.

 The server generates a random number, uses the client’s public key to encrypt the number and sends it to the client.